Using Plugins 2 - The sync Plugin

 when the user clicks on the screen:

-// src/clients/player/index.js
+// src/clients/player.js

-import pluginPlatformInit from '@soundworks/plugin-platform-init/client.js';
+import ClientPluginPlatformInit from '@soundworks/plugin-platform-init/client.js';

-import pluginSync from '@soundworks/plugin-sync/client.js';
+import ClientPluginSync from '@soundworks/plugin-sync/client.js';

 // ...